jumptrading/influx-spout/README.md

 # lines.
 If this age is reached, the batch is written to NATS.
 batch_max_secs = 300

-# The maximum number of bytes that the listener should send at once to NATS.
+# The maximum size that the listener should send at once to NATS.
 # This should be no bigger than the NATS server's max_payload setting (which
 # defaults to 1 MB).
-listener_batch_bytes = 1048576
+listener_batch_size = "1MB"

-# Maximum UDP socket receive buffer size in bytes.
-A higher value this increases
+# Maximum UDP socket receive buffer size.
+A higher value this increases the
-# the peak inbound traffic the listener can handle at the cost of higher memory
+# peak inbound traffic the listener can handle at the cost of higher memory
 # consumption.
 #
 # The default value is good for low to medium loads but should be increased to
 # support higher receive rates.
-read_buffer_bytes = 4194304
+read_buffer_size = "4MB"

 # The listener will publish its own metrics to this NATS subject (for consumption
 # by the monitor).